 San Francisco to Panama, what a fabulous journey it's been!

 Uhuru was hauled out on April 28th in Shelter Bay Marina, Panama for some boat work and new bottom paint and will stay in Panama for hurricane season at the least.
-The temperature and humidity are quite high for the duration of Uhuru’s stay so it’s time for Debra to head back to the states to start a new land based adventure (and life) in high places.
-Brian will be spending time in Panama getting Uhuru ready for the next cruising season, looking for new crew, plus spending some time in Europe for business and a bit of fun as well.
+The temperature and humidity are quite high for the duration of Uhuru's stay so it is time for Debra to head back to the states to start a new land based adventure (and life) in high places.
+Brian will be spending time in Panama getting Uhuru ready for the next cruising season, looking for new crew, plus spending some time in Europe for business and a bit of fun.

 It's been fun sharing our experiences with you.
 We hope you've enjoyed them.

 Updates to come on Uhuru as boat projects are complete and new crew arrives.

 Panama Canal Transit, Captain and crew

 Transiting the Panama Canal is an amazing trip.
 The engineering, the canal, the massive locks and the whole process is very impressive.
 We all had a great time.
 And then, just like that, you’re on the other side of the continent, in the Caribbean Sea!
 Just awesome